uvarc/rc-website/content/userinfo/rivanna/software/pytorch.md

 Notes:

-1. The SLURM script needs to include the `#SBATCH -p gpu`and `#SBATCH --gres=gpu` directives in order to request access to a GPU node and its GPU device.
+1. The Slurm script needs to include the `#SBATCH -p gpu`and `#SBATCH --gres=gpu` directives in order to request access to a GPU node and its GPU device.
 Please visit the [Jobs Using a GPU](/userinfo/rivanna/slurm/#jobs-using-a-gpu) section for details.

 1. To use the pytorch container, load the singularity and pytorch modules.
 You may choose a different version (see `module spider` above).